rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

     $ undaq.py */* -n 6

 This would tell undaq to convert all the daq files one level down using 6 cores.

-Keep in mind you might run out of memory before you run out of CPU cores.
+.. warning:: Keep in mind you might run out of memory before you run out of
+    CPU cores.
 Even the fastest computers don't work very well when they run out of memory!

 By default undaq.py will only convert daq files that haven't already been converted to hdf5.
 The idea being that you will probably be incrementally